Mushroom Powder vs Liquid: Which One is better?

 But the truth is far more interesting — and more useful.

-At Ninth Path, we grow the mushrooms ourselves.
-We extract them ourselves.
-That means we are able to make both powders and liquid extracts available to our customers.
 We don’t have an agenda to push one or another - We see both sides clearly and let our customers decide what works best for them.

 -